annexi-strayline/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

 * **Switches**: list, configuration concatenable

+  Taken into account only in the main project.
   Value is a list of switches to be used by the cleaning application.

 * **Source_Artifact_Extensions**: list, indexed, case-insensitive index